 Why is chocolate poisonous to pets?

 Chocolate contains a substance called theobromine, which is toxic to pets.
-Theobromine can damage the nervous system, guts, kidneys and heart.
+Theobromine can damage the heart, nervous system, and guts.
 The severity of chocolate poisoning depends on the amount and type of chocolate eaten - as a rule, the darker the chocolate, the bigger the risk:

 - White chocolate is low risk because it contains very little